 Located about 8 kms from the city centre of Jaipur, Rambagh Palace is one among the finest palaces of Jaipur.
 Once a residence of the Maharaja of Jaipur, today the palace has been converted into a luxury heritage resort with brilliant architecture, lighting and facilities.
 For visiting guests, day tours are offered.

-Entry Fees: INR 500 for Foreigners and INR 100 for Indians
+Entry Fees (Tours): INR 500 for Foreigners and INR 100 for Indians

 Located in Jaipur, The City Palace is the main palace from where the Maharaja reigned from.
 This palace in Jaipur includes the Chandra Mahan and Mubarak Mahal along with various other buildings within the complex.
 It is located towards the north-eastern side of Jaipur.

 Entry Fees: INR 75 for Indians, INR 100 for Foreigners and INR 40 for Children

 Location: Tulsi Marg, Gangori Bazaar, J.D.A.
 Market, Pink City, Jaipur

 Cradled on the top of the Aravali Hill and forming a beautiful reflection across the Maotha Lake, lies the Amber Fort.
 An architectural masterpiece and with significant reference in Indian history, it is visited by over five thousand tourists daily.
 The Fort gives a mesmerizing view from the bottom of the hill when it is illuminated every evening.

 Timings: 8 AM to 5:30 PM and 6:30 PM to 9:15 PM